FAQ ON BUILD-UPS

 HOW MUCH DOES IT COST TO HAVE A MODEL BUILT AND PAINTED?

 Prices vary according to size/scale and complexity of each model.
 Normally, I like to see photos of the unbuilt kit, so I can make the best possible determination as to cost.
-On average, a 1/6 scale (12" tall) figure on a simple base goes for about $185.00 plus shipping back to you.
+On average, a 1/6 scale (12" tall) figure on a simple base goes for about $195.00 plus shipping back to you.
 Multi-figure sets or custom dioramas are priced higher.
 Generally, I don't work in any smaller scales than 1/9.
-If you are a first time client, a 50% deposit is required before any work begins.

 HOW LONG DOES THE ENTIRE PROCESS TAKE?